-Within the phase 1 provision (which includes EYFS students) annual data shows that 100% have increased the number of objectives achieved.
-30% have maintained within their age bracket and 70% have moved up to the next bracket in maths, 100% have increased the number of objectives achieved.
-30% have maintained within their age bracket and 70% have moved up to the next bracket in reading and 90% have increased the number of objectives achieved.
-20% have maintained within their age bracket and 80% have moved up to the next bracket.
+Within the phase 1 provision (which includes EYFS students) annual data shows that.
+47% have maintained within their age bracket and 53% have moved up to the next bracket in maths, 100% have increased the number of objectives achieved.
+37% have maintained within their age bracket and 63% have moved up to the next bracket in reading and 100% have increased the number of objectives achieved.
+42% have maintained within their age bracket and 58% have moved up to the next bracket in writing, 84% have increased the number of objectives achieved.

-16/19 (84%) of students within this phase have been assessed and are now working regularly with SALT, training on box time and specific intervention strategies has been carried out via speech and language therapists who work within the school 2 mornings per week.
+100% of students within this phase have been assessed and are now working regularly with SALT, training on box time and specific intervention strategies has been carried out via speech and language therapists who work within the school 2 mornings per week.
 Staff from this phase have all attended PECS and Makaton CPD which is now implemented within the provision